schrodingersbox/split_cat/README.md

   * Add split test probability calculator?
   * Flag for goals in funnel format and percentage along funnel, rather than of overall

+  * As needed
+    * Add a goals controller with action to record goal and redirect

   * Cleanup
      * Save config changes (weights, descs) through to DB
      * Archive & delete experiments